ihuguet/clean-architecture-notes/Clean architecture.md

 Clean architecture
 ----------
-Different proposals about what a good architecture should look like have been developed, such as hexagonal architecture (aka ports and adapters architecture, DCI or BCE.
+Different proposals about what a good architecture should look like have been developed, such as hexagonal architecture (aka ports and adapters architecture), DCI or BCE.
 Many of them share various common aspects and similar designs that we can summarize in what we call *clean architecture*.

 They have some differences in details but all them are similar and have the same goal of separation of concerns, and all them achieve it dividing the software in layers.
 All them also separate business rules from user and system's interfaces.